 Family and community members are able to engage with the school through STEM nights, PBLs, field trips, participation in ARD meetings and 504 meetings, Board Meetings, Design Team, written communication in the preferred language, translators in ARD Meetings, free/reduced meals, special education, and 504 services.
 Communication with families occurs through conferences, emails, and online assignment/grade portals.
 Parents also have access to Schoology family accounts for class activities and grades, notification settings, and weekly emails with grades.
 Students served in special education receive progress reports toward annual goals concurrent with report cards.
 Students served through Dyslexia also receive progress reports in dyslexia protocol instruction concurrent with report cards.
-The Palestine Campus is the only fully funded Title 1, and Tyler is close to becoming a Schoolwide Title 1 Campus.
+The Palestine Campus is the only fully funded Title 1 Campus.

-We keep documentation of all the required meetings and we have hosted 2 major meetings and monthly Campus parent meetings.
+We keep documentation of all the required meetings and we will host 2 major meetings and monthly Campus engagement meetings.
 The University Academy School-Parent Compact is an agreement between the school, parents, and students that firmly unites us.
 The School-Parent Compact was developed jointly and reviewed annually with school staff, students, and parents to improve student academic achievement.
 As a school community, University Academy will focus its School-Parent Compact on the academic standards to support all students and help them reach mastery or beyond in reading, writing, and mathematics.
 Below are ways each team member will be accountable in a partnership for helping to achieve the state's high standards.